zachmwhite/su_18_t1_web/faq/index.md

 title: Frequently Asked Questions
 ---

-This page will be updated as the class progresses with common questions I receive from students.
 I recommend that you check this page when you have a question to see if it has already been answered.
-If not, send me an email, and if the answer to your question might benefit the whole class I'll post it here as well.
+If not, post it on Piazza if it is not already there.
 Note that references are to the [OpenIntro Statistics, 2nd Edition](http://www.openintro.org/stat/textbook.php?stat_book=os).

 If you have a question about something in the textbook that looks like it might be a typo or doesn't make sense, first check to see if it's been corrected already on the [textbook errata](https://docs.google.com/spreadsheet/ccc?key=0AuDHaDEbiOGkdDhLbXVsZHR4U0RDaUsxR2dQMEJpOFE#gid=0).
 If not, send me an email about it so that I can confirm whether it's a typo or not, and if it is, it'll be added to the list.